spatie/typescript-transformer/docs/usage/annotations.md

 }
 ```

-This will produce the following Typescript:
+The package will produce the following Typescript:

 ```typescript
 export type Languages = 'en' | 'nl' | 'fr';